 Avoid taking aspirin while you are taking oxaprozin.

-Avoid exposure to sunlight or tanning beds.
-Oxaprozin can make you sunburn more easily.
+Oxaprozin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Oxaprozin side effects